How to be a safe seller

 We only become aware that someone isn't a genuine buyer when it's brought to our attention.
 If you think someone isn't genuine, please contact us at team@sellmywedding.co.uk and we'll delete and block their account.

-We also post the details of the scammer on the homepage of our website and Twitter, so if you're ever unsure, it's sometimes worthwhile ‘googling’ the email address or mobile number they've given as it may appear on other marketplaces or online fraud websites.
+If you're ever unsure, it's sometimes worthwhile ‘googling’ the email address or mobile number they've given as it may appear on other marketplaces or online fraud websites.

 We can assure you that the majority of our buyers are genuine, simply looking to pick up a preloved bargain for their wedding.
 If you take care, you shouldn't have a problem.